Inbound university exchange | UniSC | University of the Sunshine Coast, Queensland, Australia

 Inbound university exchange

-University exchange allows students to study at a partner institution abroad for a short period, while continuing to pay their usual tuition fees to their home university.
+University exchange enables students from our partner institutions to study at UniSC for a short period, typically one or two teaching periods, while remaining enrolled and continuing to pay tuition fees to their home university.
+This arrangement supports academic continuity while offering students an immersive international study experience in Australia.

-UniSC has exchange agreements with universities around the world.
-These agreements allow UniSC students to study abroad (outbound exchange) while also offering opportunities for students from our partner universities to study at UniSC (inbound exchange).
+UniSC maintains formal exchange agreements with universities across the globe.
+These reciprocal partnerships allow UniSC students to study overseas (outbound exchange) and, equally, provide opportunities for students from our partner institutions to study at UniSC (inbound exchange).
+Exchange activity is an important part of our shared commitment to global learning, mobility, and cross‑cultural engagement.

-Inbound exchange at UniSC is only available to students who are enrolled at a university that has an active exchange agreement with us.
-To find out if your university has a partnership with UniSC, contact the International Office at your home institution to enquire.
+Inbound exchange at UniSC is available only to students enrolled at a university with an active exchange agreement with us.
+Students interested in studying at UniSC through exchange should contact the International Office at their home institution to confirm eligibility, partnership status, and nomination processes.

 Why choose UniSC?

-Founded in 1996, the University of the Sunshine Coast (UniSC) is one of Australia’s youngest and most innovative universities.
+Founded in 1996, the University of the Sunshine Coast is one of Australia’s youngest, most innovative and fastest growing universities.

-The flagship campus on the Sunshine Coast is around 90 km north of Brisbane, Queensland.
+Our flagship campus on the Sunshine Coast in Queensland is approximately 90 km north of Brisbane (1hr drive).
 Set on a 100-hectare nature reserve, UniSC offers a modern, sustainable learning environment surrounded by native Australian wildlife and lush scenery.

 Campus facilities